Advanced Legal Epidemiology Methods

 Public Health Law Academy Training

-This third and final training in the Legal Epidemiology series combines the concepts from the first Introduction to Legal Epidemiology training and the second Introduction to Legal Mapping course.
+This third and final training in the Legal Epidemiology series combines the concepts from the first training, Introduction to Legal Epidemiology, and the second course, Introduction to Legal Mapping.
 Building on concepts from public health law research, this training spells out how to use scientific methods to determine whether a law affects population health.

 This course will introduce concepts that are more advanced than those covered in other Public Health Law Academy trainings.
 It is intended for people with a background or graduate degree in public health, psychology, economics, or a related field; researchers and practitioners with experience in quantitative or qualitative analysis; and others who have a background or work experience in statistical or evaluation methods.